Brexit seen hurting UK property market, London the most

 KPMG said it would expect companies' appetite to enter new property leases and increase their liabilities would diminish, particularly if Britain's departure from the EU weakens London's financial district.

-The FTSE 350 Real Estate index .FTUB8600, which had risen 8 percent in 2015, was down 15 percent on Friday.
-Shares in British Land plunged by nearly 20 percent while Land Securities (LAND.L) was down around 17 percent.
+The FTSE 350 Real Estate index, which had risen 8 percent in 2015, was down 15 percent on Friday.
+Shares in British Land plunged by nearly 20 percent while Land Securities was down around 17 percent.

 Marino Valensise, head of multi asset & income at Baring Asset Management, said his firm had been cutting its exposure to UK property assets as well as British shares in general ahead of the vote and was considering reducing it further.